-Illegal incidents
+Illegal incidents:

-If there is any suspicion that the web site(s) concerned may contain child abuse images, or if there is any other suspected illegal activity, refer to the DSL immediately.
-If the incident concerns a member of staff, it should be reported to the Head.

-In the event of suspicion, all steps in this procedure should be followed by the the Safeguarding lead:

-Have more than one senior member of staff/volunteer involved in this process to investigate, this is vital to protect individuals if accusations are subsequently reported.

-Conduct the procedure using a designated computer that will not be used by children and if necessary can be taken off-site by the police should the need arise.
-Use the same computer for the duration of the procedure.

-Record the URL of any site containing the alleged misuse and describe the nature of the content causing concern.
-It may also be necessary to record and store screenshots of the content on the machine being used for investigation.
-These may be printed, signed and attached to the reporting log (appendix 2) Once this has been completed and fully investigated the investigation group will need to judge whether this concern has substance or not.
-If it does then appropriate action will be required and could include the following:

-- Internal response or discipline procedures.

-- Involvement by Local Authority LADO

-- Police involvement and/or action.

-If content being reviewed includes images of child abuse the monitoring should be halted and referred to the police immediately.
-Other instances to report to the police would include:

-- incidents of 'grooming' behaviour - the sending of obscene materials to a child - adult material which potentially breaches the Obscene Publications Act - criminally racist material o other criminal conduct, activity or materials

-It is important that all of the above steps are taken as they will provide an evidence trail for the school and possibly the police and demonstrate that visits to these sites were carried out for child protection purposes.
+- If there is any suspicion that the web site(s) concerned may contain child abuse images, or if there is any other suspected illegal activity, refer to the DSL immediately. - If the incident concerns a member of staff, it should be reported to the Head. - In the event of suspicion, all steps in this procedure should be followed by the Safeguarding lead: - Have more than one senior member of staff/volunteer involved in this process to investigate: this is vital to protect individuals if accusations are subsequently reported. - Conduct the procedure using a designated computer that will not be used by children and if necessary can be taken off-site by the police should the need arise. - Use the same computer for the duration of the procedure. - Record the URL of any site containing the alleged misuse and describe the nature of the content causing concern. - It may also be necessary to record and store screenshots of the content on the machine being used for investigation. - These may be printed, signed and attached to the reporting log (appendix 1) - Once this has been completed and fully investigated, the investigation group will need to judge whether this concern has substance or not. - If it does, then appropriate action will be required and could include the following: - Internal response or discipline procedures. - Involvement by Local Authority LADO - o Police involvement and/or action. - If content being reviewed includes images of child abuse the monitoring should be halted and referred to the police immediately. - Other instances to report to the police would include: - o incidents of 'grooming' behaviour - the sending of obscene materials to a child - o adult material which potentially breaches the Obscene Publications Act - o criminally racist material or other criminal conduct, activity or materials - It is important that all of the above steps are taken as they will provide an evidence trail for the school and possibly the police and demonstrate that visits to these sites were carried out for child protection purposes.

+This policy is reviewed annually.

+Signed: Miss Judith Caplan (Headteacher)

+Dated: September 2023

-E-Safety Reporting Log
+Appendix 1: E-Safety Reporting Log (this is held by the E-Safety Lead)

+E-Safety

+Reporting Log g Log

+Action Taken Taken

 Date Time Incident What?
+What?
 By Whom?
-By Whom?
-Incident reported by Signature of staff Incident Signature of Parent informed reported by staff (Date and time)
+Incident Signoreported by staff Signature of staff Signature of Parent informed staff (Date and time)